Images and Geometry

 Vision and Research Strategy

 As its core mission, computer graphics endeavors to deliver natural-looking and convincing graphic contents, such as images, videos and 3D models for various applications, including design, entertainment, education, simulation, etc. In many cases, “natural-looking” can be interpreted as low distortion with respect to some reference.
 Depending on the application, the distortion can be measured as the amount of feature stretching, non-feature noise, change of scale, self-overlapping, and so on.
-As distortions can largely affect human perception of the contents, we want to generate images and shapes with no distortion or controlled amount of distortions.
-The objective of this research group is to design algorithms for various image and geometry applications, such that the results will be of low distortion and high-quality.
+As distortions can largely affect human perception of the contents, we want to generate images and shapes with no distortion or controlled amount of distortions, while satisfying the user-deﬁned constraints for various applications.

 Research Areas and Achievements